microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 1. In Postman, get a new AAD access token using the `POST AuthorizeGetToken` call.
 2. Go to the `Convert Data - HL7` request and press **Send** to initiate the `$convert-data` operation.

-After making the `$convert-data` request, you should receive a JSON FHIR bundle response containing the HL7v2 message converted into FHIR R4.
+After making the `$convert-data` request, you should receive a JSON FHIR `Bundle` response containing the HL7v2 message converted into FHIR R4.
 The top of the response should be as shown below.

     {
     "resourceType": "Bundle",